vahidhedayati/grails-jenkins-plugin/README.md

 http://localhost:8080/yourapp/jen
 ```

 This will load in the default index page which asks a few questions in order for you to interact with the given jenkins server/job.
-This can either be re-used or just make a direct connection using <jenkins:connect within your gsp.
+This can either be re-used or just make a direct connection using <jen:connect within your gsp.

-The plugin functionality provides two core aspects of the Jenkins product within your grails app:
+The plugin adds the following functionality to your existing grails application:

 ##### lists current build history items on right hand side
-The build history info is sent via websockets.
-If you click an item it will display its log.
-It displays status of job whether it passed/failed/canelled/building or queued.
-If building it will additionally show running time and estimated time according to Jenkins, this was initially achieved by parsing page over and over, now moved locally as a javascript that works out difference of estimated time according to jobid/api/json estimateTime value set per jenkins job.
-You can click stop to send a stop to backend jenkins which will stop the build.
+The build history info is sent via WebSockets.
+If you click an item the Jenkins console logs will be displayed.
+It displays status of job whether it passed/failed/cancelled/building or queued.
+If building it will additionally show running time and estimated time according to Jenkins, this was initially achieved by parsing page over and over, now moved locally as a JavaScript that works out difference of estimated time according to jobid/api/json estimateTime value set per Jenkins job.
+You can click stop to send a stop to backend Jenkins which will stop the build.
 Scheduled future builds will appeared as queued and you can also cancel them.

 ##### Build
-This triggers a build and attempts to parse job output, since it is building the results by default are returned via Ajax, it uses websockets instead to grab ready chunks of log output and display back on your page.
+This triggers a build and attempts to parse the live Jenkins console output, since it is building the results on Jenkins by default are returned using Ajax.
+The plugin attempts to do a similar thing but using WebSockets, it grab ready chunks of log output and display back on your page.

 #### How to use